shyamvkansagra/slate/source/index.html.md

 ---
 title: Swym JS API Info v2.0

-language_tabs: # must be one of https://git.io/vQNgJ
+#language_tabs: # must be one of https://git.io/vQNgJ
-  - JavaScript
+#  - JavaScript

 toc_footers:
   - <a href='https://swym.it/' target='_blank'>Visit our website</a>